 The certificate holder must:

-Maintain a product / volume accounting record that records all eligible inputs and outputs including the GiB claim (i.e. GiB-S, GiB-LO, GiB-FP or (GiB-W).
+Maintain a product / volume accounting record that records all eligible inputs and outputs including the GiB claim (i.e. GiB-S, GiB-LO, GiB-FP or GiB-W).

 Where a certificate holder makes a GIB-Sourced (GiB-S) or GiB-Woodfuel (GiB-W) claim, a 70:30 balance calculation must be carried out and must be monitored to ensure that the 70% or more timber from well managed woodlands is achieved.
 The monitoring period can be 12 months or less but the monitoring period must be defined by the certificate holder.